It is easy to visit Africa and yet see nothing of the local customs and cultures.

 Semi-nomadic pastoralists, the Himba trek from one watering area to another.
 The women are noted for their beauty and the dramatic color of their skin, created by rubbing their bodies with red ochre and fat to protect them from the harsh desert climate.

-Spending time in a village is a unique and humbling experience, giving you the chance to learn about the architecture of their houses, the structure of their community, survival in an unforgiving landscape and how to create beautiful and intricate jewellery from iron and shell beads.
+Spending time in a village is a unique and humbling experience, giving you the chance to learn about the architecture of their houses, the structure of their community, survival in an unforgiving landscape and how to create beautiful and intricate jewelry from iron and shell beads.